Meet our Founders

 Sami & Jocie

-After meeting in Lewes in 2021 they quickly discovered a mutual passion for supporting women & birthing people on their parenting journeys.
+After meeting in Lewes in 2021, Sami & Jocie quickly discovered a mutual zest for supporting women & birthing people on their parenting journeys.
 After many, many excited chats - along with other passionate birth professionals - over endless cake and coffee, they began to formulate the basis for what is now the Lewes Birth Collective.
-They are thrilled to be able share this passion together through education, signposting and above all - community.
+They are thrilled to be able share this work together through education, signposting and above all - community.

 Sami Howard

-“Becoming a mother highlighted to me just how much we need community to manage this huge transition, and that most of us aren’t getting enough support to feel strong and confident as we begin life as parents.
+“Becoming a mother showed me just how much we need community to raise children, and that most of us aren’t getting enough support to feel strong and confident as we begin life as parents.

-Although I felt ready for birth I didn’t really understand the choices I would be faced with.
-I had challenges with breastfeeding and was totally unaware of what my postpartum recovery needs might be.
-I now realise that culturally we have lost much of the traditional wisdom that guided and nourished us through birth and motherhood.
+Although I felt ready for birth I didn’t really understand the choices I would face or what support I might need postnatally.
+I now realise that we have lost much of the traditional wisdom that guided and nourished us through this time.

-I struggled to find information and community groups and for a long time felt quite isolated and lonely.
-In 2021 I started running local community play groups which was so joyful and soon I was also meeting other local women dedicated to working with children and parents”.
+In 2021 I started running community play sessions and infant massage classes which was so joyful and I soon began meeting other local women dedicated to working with children and parents.

 Jocie Cox